Budget constraints are architecture inputs

 Constraints compound into margin discipline

 Budget, headcount, and customer expectations each shaped the architecture independently.
-Together they forced an engineering discipline that none of them would have produced alone.
+Together, they forced an engineering discipline that none of them would have produced alone.

 The spending ceiling kept the stack small.
 No operations role meant the people who built the systems carried the consequences of every shortcut.
 Customer expectations set the quality floor.
 Under all three, every capability had to be simple enough to build, cheap enough to run, and reliable enough that the person who shipped it could sleep.

 Isolate the real failure mode.
-Place capability at the cheapest layer that holds it.
+Place the capability at the cheapest layer that holds it.
 Speculative complexity doesn't pass the filter.

 Under hard constraints, every architectural decision is a margin decision under uptime pressure.